 The GDPR Cookie Consent plugin allows you to give the users granular control over the categories of the cookies that they want to accept or reject.
 When using the Script blocker functionality, the user still gets to choose whether or not they want to the website to install these cookies into the website.
 The below screenshot shows how the users can enable or disable the cookies from the front end.

 To do this, categories have to be assigned to each of these scripts of the cookies in the Automatic script blocker.
-You may assign the categories to the script blocker page from the Manage Script Blocking page.
-You may add the predefined categories of the plugin or you may add create a new category.
+You may also change the assigned categories on the script blocker page.

 However, if the scripts related to these cookies have been added to the GDPR Cookie Consent within the head scripts or body scripts area, and the scripts are not added anywhere else on the website, you don’t necessarily have to enable the corresponding scripts in the Manage Script blocking page.
 The scripts added through the plugin will only be added only when the user gives their consent.